nirajphutane/Jetpack_Compose_Side_Effects/README.md

 If you launch an external coroutine from within it, cancellation of that coroutine depends on how you manage the external scope.

 🟣 LaunchedEffect helps prevent unnecessary re-initiation and re-execution of asynchronous code due to recomposition.
-During recomposition, if the state changes, a new instance of the Composable is created while the old one is removed and eligible for garbage collection.
+During recomposition, if the state changes, a new instance of the Composable is created while the old one is removed and becomes eligible for garbage collection.
 Without LaunchedEffect, already running asynchronous code could be canceled and restarted unnecessarily, or multiple parallel instances of the same task could be launched.
 With LaunchedEffect, if the key does not change, the same LaunchedEffect instance is retained and prevents the new coroutine launch.
 The restart behavior of LaunchedEffect is controlled through its optional key parameter.